Q1: What is a full online course?

-If you enrol in a full online course, there are virtual office hours on a fixed day and time every week, where you are encouraged to take part in a live online session with your instructor.
+If you enrol in a full online course, there are online seminars on a fixed day and time every week, where you are encouraged to take part in a live online session with your instructor.

 Q4: Is there a minimum number of hours that I need to spend online to complete a full online course?